Choose from 3 levels of cover with Australia Post Car Insurance.

 A number of important factors can impact the cost of your Australia Post Car Insurance premiums, including:

 - How old are you?
-Younger drivers are less experienced than their older counterparts and typically more likely to be involved in an accident.
+Younger drivers are less experienced than older drivers and typically more likely to be involved in an accident.

 - What type of car do you drive?
 Some cars are more expensive and more powerful than others, while certain cars are also more likely to be targeted by thieves.

 - Where do you park your car?
 The postcode where your car is kept can influence the cost of cover, as "safe" suburbs have a lower risk of theft than high-crime areas.
 Keeping your car garaged overnight instead of parked on the street can also lower your premiums.

 - How often do you drive?
 How often you drive your car and where you drive it will impact on the cost of your cover.

 - Does your car have an alarm?
 A car with a state-of-the-art alarm system will be less likely to be stolen than the same model without any protection against thieves.